Plane Trip? 5 Physio Tips on How to Survive

 While keeping your upper back nice and still, alternately flatten and curve your lower back.
 Another way of thinking of this exercise is imagining your pelvis as a bowl of water and then tilting this bowl of water backwards and forwards.
 Proceed with caution with this exercise and try not to push past limits of pain.

 This tip is along the same lines as continuing movement whilst on the plane.
 It can even be timed after walking up and down the aisle towards one end of the plane!
 The leg muscles can get tight during a plane ride.
 Therefore, doing a 30-45 second stretch in the calves, hamstrings and glutes is highly recommended.

 Please don’t stretch through the pain.
 Although stretching is encouraged it is not to increase pain.

 Tip 5: Drink plenty of water

 Hydration is key!
 Drinking water has been proven to help reduce back pain.

 This keeps the discs between our vertebrae hydrated and replenished.
 This reduces the risk of injury as it keeps the discs from stiffening up from lack of water.
 This means that the discs can do their job of taking the compressive load of our body weight.
 Drinking plenty of water also helps improve circulation which will help flush away inflammatory and pain chemicals.

-For more information on the Top 5 Physio Tips on How to Survive Long Pain Travel with lower back pain, don’t hesitate to see our friendly and experienced team at Pivotal Motion Physiotherapy.
-You can book online using the link below or by calling our friendly reception staff on 07 3352 5116.
+For more information on the Top 5 Physio Tips on How to Survive Long Pain Travel with lower back pain, don’t hesitate to see our friendly and experienced team at Pivotal Motion.
+You can book the physiotherapist Brisbane trusts online using the link below or by calling our friendly exercise physiologists on 07 3352 5116.